cloudmesh-community/fa18-523-60/paper/paper.md

 group of commands listed on the Kaggle API GitHub page is the commands to manage Kernels, more specifically Kernel pull and push [@www-githubkegapi].

+:o: It is not clar if the next section relates to kagle and how it relates to it:

 The relationship between public APIs and Big Data is very strong.
 The Big Data volume has grown so much in the recent years with the rise of open/public APIs that some of the experts started “using the term ‘API economy’ to refer to